 Objective: Increase programming on racism and anti-racism in the workplace, academia, research, health care, and society.

 Objective: Institutionalize continuous, intentional review of ways to confront racism through the work of ICRHPS and Tufts CTSI.
-Like sexual harassment and discrimination based on sexual or religious identity, racism in the workplace can occur in persistent or pervasive ways, affect productivity, and make valuable workers feel uncomfortable, degraded, undervalued, or unwelcome.
+Racism in the workplace can occur in persistent or pervasive ways, affect productivity, and make valuable workers feel uncomfortable, degraded, undervalued, or unwelcome.
 As an anti-racist organization, we will establish policies and a clear code of conduct which will make clear that racist words and actions are unacceptable within and beyond the organization.

 Resources at Tufts